twinoak/twinoak.meshcore.standard-repeater-design-v2/software/software-goals.md

 Must haves:
 1. OTA with A/B + health-gated auto-rollback.
+"Un-brickable".
 2. Autonomous watchdog + power-cycle.
 3. Power telemetry with trending and alerts.
 4. Remote console / config passthrough(tunnel to the MeshCore CLI over a UART link)